 In addition to the plant labels, the PRISM team created large format signs that share more detail about the critical relationship between native plants and the animal kingdom.
 These signs distill the essence of WHP homeowner's visits.
 The artist for these gorgeous signs is Marcella Kriebel.

-Artist Tessla Thompson has continued this work, creating more than 75 stunning labels, drafts of which are seen in the banner below.
-We now have more than 100 unique species labels in the PRISM library.
+Artist Tessla Thompson continued this work, creating more than 75 stunning labels.
+Drafts of many of them are seen in the banner below.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.